You are running a product launch event and you are planning to use RightBooth to gather video feedback from your event attendees.

 But what if you want to show your overlay images and logo the correct way round on-screen?
 Here are two ways to achieve this.

-The easiest way to show overlays the correct way round is to simply turn off the webcam item Flip X property in the Screen Designer.
+The easiest way to show overlays the correct way round is to simply turn off the webcam item Flip X property in the Screen Editor.
 You will need to do this on each webcam item on each screen in the event.

 Advantages: Overlay images and logos are shown the correct way round.
 Videos and photo files are recorded without mirroring applied.